 If a district election is not held because of a condition listed in Elections Code Section 10515, the Registrar of Voters shall submit a certificate of these facts to the supervising authority and request that the supervising authority, at a regular or special meeting held prior to the Monday before the first Friday in December in which the election is held, appoint to such office or offices the person or persons, if any, who have filed Declarations of Candidacy.
 The supervising authority shall make such appointments.
 If no person has filed a Declaration of Candidacy for any office, the supervising authority shall appoint any person to the office who is qualified on the date when the election would have been held.
-The person appointed shall qualify and take office and serve exactly as if elected at the general district election for such office. § 10515
+The person appointed shall qualify and take office and serve exactly as if elected at the general district election for such office.
+"Supervising authority" means the Board of Supervisors of the county in which is situated all or most of the land of a district.